garrylachman/xmrig-analytics/README.md

-# XMRig to Google Analitics Reporter
+# XMRig to Google Analytics Reporter

 ### Howto
 Clone the repo or download the zip file.